Australia's IPO resurgence to keep bankers busy next year

 The Australian IPO market has been the third-busiest in the Asia-Pacific region - behind Hong Kong and Singapore - rising from the 10th place in 2012, Thomson Reuters data shows.

-The estimated fees from underwriting IPOs in Australia has jumped to $110 million this year, according to Thomson Reuters/Freeman Consulting, with home-grown Macquarie dominating the league table followed by Swiss bank UBS AG UBSN.VX.
+The estimated fees from underwriting IPOs in Australia has jumped to $110 million this year, according to Thomson Reuters/Freeman Consulting, with home-grown Macquarie dominating the league table followed by Swiss bank UBS AG.

 “The challenging environment of the last four or five years meant the IPO windows that have occurred were very short.
 This has meant we have witnessed a lot of pent-up demand from issuers to go to market in recent months,” Falcon said.